 1. Namchi - Top of the Sky

-Namchi holds a special spot in the list of the best of Sikkim's sightseeing places.
-The word Namchi is translated into the native Tibetan language means the ‘top of the sky’.
-Namchi is located at an elevation of about 1,675 m above sea level, the place is considered a pilgrimage core for the Buddhists.
 Namchi Monastery, Tendong Hill, and Ralong Monasteries are some of the renowned monasteries dwelled here.
 Apart from that, Namchi is also popular among Hindu pilgrims.
 The 108 feet tall Lord Shiva statue at Siddeshwar Dham is the center of attraction and one of the important monuments of Sikkim.
-The tempting views of snow-capped mountains, enclosed by the dense valley and the clean environment make it an outstanding one among the places to see in Sikkim.
+The tempting views of snow-capped mountains, enclosed by the dense valley, and the clean environment make it an outstanding place to see in Sikkim.

 Interesting Facts -